-With a recent robot theme, I wanted to come up with something simple for our math/fine motor center.
-I have a random collection of nuts and bolts because of activities and crafts like this Father’s Day frame.
+Check out this simple fine motor activity using nuts and bolts!
+It’s perfect for your list of robot activities.
+I have a random collection of nuts and bolts for of activities and crafts like this Father’s Day frame.
 Engineer was playing with them one day, and he had a blast!
 His enthusiasm for those simple pieces of hardware inspired me — that’s how this easy sorting and fine motor activity came to be!

 Nuts & bolts make for a fun math and fine motor activity